Leeds and York Railway: York and North Midland Railway Leeds extension

-The Y&NMR applied for an act for a railway over its proposed route in 1845, starting from a junction with the Leeds and Selby Railway near Cross Gates and continuing roughly north-east to make a connection with the Y&NMR's Church Fenton to Harrogate line south of Tadcaster.
+The Y&NMR applied for an act of Parliament for a railway over its proposed route in 1845, starting from a junction with the Leeds and Selby Railway near Cross Gates and continuing roughly north-east to make a connection with the Y&NMR's Church Fenton to Harrogate line south of Tadcaster.
 The route then ran north for approximately 1 mile, before bearing east across the River Wharfe to meet the York and North Midland's main line at Copmanthorpe, and thence to York.

-The Y&NMR's line was successful in parliament over the rival Leeds and York Railway scheme.
-An act, the "York and North Midland Railway (Leeds Extension) Act" (Victoria 9/10, Cap.89) was obtained in 1846, for a line of 17.2 mi with power to raise capital of £360,000 and a further third in loans.
+The Y&NMR's line was successful in Parliament over the rival Leeds and York Railway scheme.
+The York and North Midland Railway (Leeds Extension) Act 1846 (9 & 10 Vict. c. lxxxix) was obtained, for a line of 17.2 mi with power to raise capital of £360,000 and a further third in loans.

 John Towlerton Leather was contracted to build the Tadcaster-York section, a viaduct at Tadcaster was completed before the work was abandoned after the end of the Railway Mania.
 (See §Viaduct.)

 In its 1849 report to shareholders the company reported:

-In 1849 the Y&NMR applied for deviation of and abandonment of the original section from Tadcaster to York (Copmanthorpe), passed as part of the "York and North Midland Railway Act" of 1849.
+In 1849 the Y&NMR applied for deviation of and abandonment of the original section from Tadcaster to York (Copmanthorpe), passed as part of the York and North Midland Railway Act 1849 (12 & 13 Vict. c. lx).